-16. So, in view of the provisions of the Act quoted above, the authority has complete jurisdiction to decide the complaint regarding non-compliance of obligations by the promoter leaving aside compensation which is to be decided by the adjudicating officer if pursued by the complainant at a later stage.

-F. Findings on the objections raised by the respondent.

-- F.I Objection regarding delay due to force majeure circumstances. - 17.
-It is contended on behalf of respondent that due to various circumstances beyond its control, it could not speed up the construction of the project, resulting in delays such as various orders passed by NGT and Hon'ble Supreme Court.
-All the pleas advanced in this regard are devoid of merit.
+- 16. So, in view of the provisions of the Act quoted above, the authority has complete jurisdiction to decide the complaint regarding non-compliance of obligations by the promoter leaving aside compensation which is to be decided by the adjudicating officer if pursued by the complainant at a later stage. - F. Findings on the objections raised by the respondent.
+F.I Objection regarding delay due to force majeure circumstances. - 17.
+It is contended on behalf of respondent that due to various circumstances beyond its control, it could not speed up the construction of the project, resulting in delays such as various orders passed by NGT and Hon'ble Supreme Court. - 18.
+The authority is of the view that all the pleas advanced in this regard are devoid of merit.
 The passing of various orders to control pollution in the NCR-region during the month of November is an annual feature and the respondent should have taken the same into consideration before fixing the due date.
-Similarly, the various orders passed by other Authorities cannot be taken as an excuse for delay as it is a well-settled principle that a person cannot take benefit of his own wrong. - 18.
+Similarly, the various orders passed by other Authorities cannot be taken as an excuse for delay as it is a well-settled principle that a person cannot take benefit of his own wrong.
 It is observed that the respondent was liable to complete the construction of the project, and the possession of the said unit was to be handed over by 16.09.2020 and is claiming benefit of lockdown amid covid-19.
-In view of notification no. 9/3-2020 dated 26.05.2020, the Authority has allowed six months' relaxation due to covid-19 and thus with same relaxation, even if due date for this project is considered as 16.09.2020 + 6 months, possession was to be handed over by 16.03.2021, but the respondent has failed to handover possession even within this extended period.
+In view of notification no. 9/3-2020 dated 26.05.2020, the Authority has allowed six months' relaxation due to covid-19 and thus with same relaxation, even if due date for this project is considered as 16.09.2020 + 6 months, possession even within this extended period.